 Project Personnel.
 Provide contact information and effort for Key Personnel and Other Significant Contributors on your project including the Applicant Principal Investigators (Co-PIs), Co-Investigators, Advocates, Trainees, Collaborators, Consultants, and support personnel, as necessary.
 Upload biosketches to each of your Key Personnel members in this section, as shown in the SmartSimple instructions.
-A 5% minimum effort is required for the Applicant PIs (Co-PIs).
+A 10% minimum effort (1.2 months per year) is required for the Applicant PIs (Co-PIs).